 - In addition to the funding partners (listed above), other regional and national organisations are involved as associated partners in the Innovation Express call.
 Both funding and associated partners agree to serve as a source of information regarding cluster initiatives in their geography (e.g. which exist, their areas of specialisation, their desired areas of collaboration, contact names, etc.), and will help to “open doors” and facilitate initial contacts between cluster initiatives.

-Funding decisions will be made by regional/national funding agencies and communicated/registered in the common database.
+Funding decisions were made by regional/national funding agencies and communicated/registered in the common database.

-All submitted proposals will be registered in a common database and distributed to the relevant funding agency, unless otherwise required CLEARLY by your local funding partner agency.
+All submitted proposals were registered in a common database and distributed to the relevant funding agency.